 Southern Maine Community College does not offer formal substance/alcohol abuse counseling.
 Students who have alcohol or other substance abuse issues are strongly encouraged to contact their medical provider, a certified substance abuse counselor, or, if in crisis, the Maine Statewide Crisis Hotline at 1-888-568-1112.
 Southern Maine Community College offers an alcohol and drug abuse education program that focuses on risk reduction.
 A variety of programming opportunities are made available to students annually based on incident trends and the needs of current students.
-SMCC hosted an Alcohol and Drug Awareness week in the fall and spring semesters and offered the following programs to students over the 2019-20 school year:

-Impaired Driver's Awareness Training

-Using the drunk goggles, students try to complete a race circuit on Mario Kart.
-Participants are educating regarding what constitutes one drink and the amount of time alcohol stays in one's system.

-Alcohol and Drug Trivia

-Students on teams compete for prizes answering drug and alcohol trivia questions.

-What's in Your Cup?

-Students are given cups of soda with different colored dots on the bottoms.
-Students mingle to music, drink soda and eat food.
-Every time a student is handed a new drink, the student has to keep the old cup.
-At the end of the event, students flip the cups over and are told how much "alcohol" they had using the standard drink and BAC level for their sex/weight/height.

-Know your limits

-SMCC requires alcohol and drug education for students involved in alcohol or drug violations of the Student Code of Conduct.
-The course requires a test and provides a certificate of completion.
+SMCC runs an Alcohol Awareness week each semester.
+It is a week of active and passive educational programs designed to help raise awareness around the impact of alcohol use from a health impact to possible legal impacts.
+RAs also incorporate passive education on bulletin boards in the residence halls and student activities host campus-wide events like a Mocktail Event in the Dining with information about standard drink demos and the physiological impact of drinking.